Capture of Monterey

 The Capture of Monterey by the United States Navy and Marine Corps occurred in 1842.
-After hearing false news that war had broken out between the United States and Mexico, the commander of the United States Navy Pacific Squadron Thomas ap Catesby Jones sailed from Lima, Peru with three warships to Monterey, California, the capital of Alta California.
+After hearing false news that war had broken out between the United States and Mexico, the commander of the United States Navy Pacific Squadron Thomas ap Catesby Jones sailed from Lima, Peru with three warships directly to present-day Monterey, California.
 The Americans' objective was to take control of the capital city before a suspected British cession could be achieved.

+Jones captured the Capitol, made the Mexicans surrender, and captured the City's Fortress; however, the next morning, after reading an August edition of the newspaper stating Mexico and the US were at peace, he held a war meeting agreeing that the city be returned to Mexico's possession.